Death of President Zachary Taylor

 Zachary Taylor was born in Montebello, Virginia, on November 24, 1784.
 The Taylors didn’t encourage their children’s education, preferring they concentrate on the farm.
 As a result, Zachary’s handwriting was poor and he was not a good student.
 Taylor developed a fondness for farming that would remain with him all his life.
 He was groomed to run the plantation.
 But Taylor also had been interested in the military since he was young, and he joined the local militia in 1806.

 Taylor enlisted in the army after his militia unit disbanded.
 He first saw action during the War of 1812.
-American forces suffered several quick defeats at the hands of the British and their Indian allies at the outbreak of the war.
+American forces suffered several quick defeats at the hands of the British and their Native American allies at the outbreak of the war.
 This encouraged other tribes to take action.
 Shawnee Chief Tecumseh led a group of 600 warriors to Fort Harrison, where Taylor was in charge of a force of only 50 men – 30 of whom were ill.

 Taylor went on to serve in the Black Hawk War and then the Second Seminole War, which was an effort to force a relocation of the Seminole tribe in Florida.
 Taylor was promoted to general after a victory on Christmas Day, 1837, at Lake Okeechobee, and was one of several high profile commanders throughout the seven-year conflict.
 In 1838, he was put in charge of the campaign – mostly a series of raids and skirmishes around long stretches of uneasy peace.
-Taylor’s strategy was based on building a network of forts to slowly drive the Seminoles out of the disputed territory.
-After serving two years as military commander – longer than any other U.S. commander in the conflict – he received a transfer in 1840.
+Taylor’s strategy was based on building a network of forts to slowly drive the Seminoles out of their territory.
+After serving two years as military commander – longer than any other US commander in the conflict – he received a transfer in 1840.

 After the Republic of Texas won its independence from Mexico in 1836, it sought to join the United States.
-The annexation of Texas was delayed because the U.S. and Mexico disagreed over the southern border of the Territory.
+The annexation of Texas was delayed because the US and Mexico disagreed over the southern border of the territory.
 Taylor was sent to set up a camp at the Rio Grande to defend the American claim.
 He raised a force of 4,000 volunteers and established a military base.
 Several months later, Taylor crossed the river into territory that undisputedly belonged to Mexico and scored victories at the Battles of Palo Alto and Resaca de la Palma.
 He went on to attack Monterrey, negotiate a temporary peace treaty, and then capture Saltillo.

-Taylor’s legend was growing in the U.S. Popular opinion for Taylor was so high that President James K. Polk feared his political aspirations, and sent General Winfield Scott to take control of the Mexican campaign.
+Taylor’s legend was growing in the US popular opinion for Taylor was so high that President James K. Polk feared his political aspirations and sent General Winfield Scott to take control of the Mexican campaign.
 He also ordered Taylor to give Scott some of his best troops.
 Taylor was left with a force of a little more than 4,000 soldiers.

 In the meantime, Mexican president Santa Anna led an army of nearly 20,000 troops north to fight Taylor.
 Taylor again faced an enemy force that was several times larger than his own – and again he won, in the Battle of Buena Vista.
 The victory effectively ended the fighting in northern Mexico.
 Taylor, meanwhile, returned home to explore his political options.

 Nobody knew what Zachary Taylor’s political leanings were.
 He had never spoken about them publicly, and had never voted in a presidential election.
 He owned a large number of slaves, but opposed expansion of slavery into the West.
 He was a Southerner, but firmly disagreed with talk of secession.
 The Whig party, meanwhile, needed a strong candidate.
-After a series of Jacksonian Democrat Presidents (Jackson, Van Buren, Polk), the Whigs tried to revive a strategy that worked for them earlier, when they were able to get war hero Benjamin Harrison elected.
+After a series of Jacksonian Democrat presidents (Jackson, Van Buren, Polk), the Whigs tried to revive a strategy that worked for them earlier, when they were able to get war hero William Henry Harrison elected.
 Despite opposing several of the primary Whig ideals, Taylor said, “I am a Whig, but not an ultra-Whig.”
-Despite concerns about Taylor’s lack of commitment to Whig ideals, the party nominated him as its candidate for President.
+Despite concerns about Taylor’s lack of commitment to Whig ideals, the party nominated him as its candidate for president.